softwaremill/sttp/docs/backends/asynchttpclient.rst

   // or, if you're using the scalaz version: implicit val sttpBackend = AsyncHttpClientScalazBackend()

+  // or, if you're using the zio version: implicit val sttpBackend = AsyncHttpClientZioBackend()

   // or, if you're using the monix version: implicit val sttpBackend = AsyncHttpClientMonixBackend()